 It’s filled with delicate watercolor illustrations inspired by the classic novel, Little Women, and it has a special knitting focus: baskets of yarn, kittens playing with yarn, handknit mittens.

-I use my own Little Women tea towel to hold fresh muffins when I sometimes snack outdoors, often with a lavender latte to sip on.
+I use my own tea towel to hold fresh muffins when I sometimes snack outdoors, often with a lavender latte to sip on.
 As a little bonus, here’s my recipe for making your own lavender syrup (I use a teaspoonful in my latte and it gives it a deliciously floral and woody taste!):

 Recipe: Lavender Syrup